jhpyle/docassemble/_docs/background.md

 1. When the user clicks an [`exit`] button; and
-2. If the user goes to the Interviews page and clicks a "Delete" button next to a listed interview.
+2. If the user goes to the Interviews page and clicks a "Delete" button next to a listed interview, or clicks "Delete all."

-## Running scheduled tasks
+### Running scheduled tasks

 The [`docassemble.webapp.cron`] looks at every interview in the system for which [server-side encryption] has been turned off.
-(This is done by setting [`multi_user`] to `True`).
+(Disabling [server-side encryption] is performed by setting the [`multi_user`] variable in the interview to `True`).
 The module then inspects the interview data to see if [`use_cron`] is set to `True`.
 If is, it will see if the interview uses the variable given with the `-type` argument.
 For example, if the type is [`cron_weekly`], the module will check if the interview has a block that offers to define the variable [`cron_weekly`].
 If there is such a block, the module will run the interview with the [action] `cron_weekly` (and no [action] arguments).
+Any changes made to the interview variables will be saved.

-Note that interviews containing scheduled tasks will run regularly, and the answers will be updated regularly.
-Even if there is no activity from the original user, there is activity in the interview.
-This means that the [interview deletion] feature will never delete such interviews.
+Interviews containing scheduled tasks will run regularly, and the interview variables will be updated.
+This means that even if there is no activity from the original user, there will appear to be regular activity in the interview, which means that the [interview deletion] feature will never delete such interviews.
 Usually, it is a good thing that the [interview deletion] feature does not automatically delete interviews with scheduled tasks; you might have an interview that does something after a period of several months have passed.

 However, you might not want your interviews to run scheduled tasks indefinitely.
 For example, in the example interview above, the